htr89/home_chores/README.md

 Deal with your own chores with a point based system.

-This repository now includes a minimal [Electron](https://www.electronjs.org/) setup.
+This repository now includes a minimal [Electron](https://www.electronjs.org/) setup with a small Express backend.

 ## Getting Started